dasaro/pec/README.md

 ``` sh
 ./Translator/bin/translator < inputDomain.pec > output.lp
 ```
-from `$INSTALLATION_PATH`, where `translatedDomain.lp` is the file you want to translate, and `translatedDomain.lp` is the output file.
+from the installation path, where `inputDomain.pec` is the file you want to translate, and `output.lp` is the output file.

 ## Running PEC-ASP